Monday, December 26, 2016

 The opening scenes with Jerry playing around the tree, the mistletoe scene and the ending were all animated by Jack Zander.
 George Gordon animated the scene of Jerry bouncing on Tom, and a very funny sequence involving boxing gloves.
 Cecil Surry animates Jerry freezing outside.
 Bill Littlejohn animates the scene of Jerry pretending to be a toy solider.
 Irven Spence who would later become one of the most prominent Tom and Jerry animators (known for animating over the top reactions) has a very limited role here.
 He animates Tom feeling guilty about Jerry freezing outside, while he is trying to sleep and a very brief scene of Tom shaking snow off of Jerry.
 Even his animation of Tom feeling guilty is interrupted by Cecil Surry animating Jerry freezing.

 This is one of the best Tom and Jerry cartoons.
 The pace has picked up a lot since the last two films, and the timing couldn't be more perfect.
 William Hanna (who did most of the timing for these cartoons) is completely at his element here.
 The animation is fantastic, and the characters are as likable as ever.
-This film was also nominated (though it didn't win) for an Oscar.

 -Michael J. Ruhland